Nancy Pelosi: Second speakership (2019–2023)

-In the 2018 elections, the Democrats regained a majority in the House.
-On November 28, House Democrats nominated Pelosi to once again serve as Speaker.
+In the 2018 elections, the Democrats recaptured a House majority, gaining 41 seats.
+This was the party's largest gain in the House since the 1974 post-Watergate elections.
+On November 28, House Democrats nominated Pelosi to once again serve as speaker.
 She was reelected to the speakership at the start of the 116th Congress on January 3, 2019.
 Pelosi "clinched the speakership after weeks of whittling down opposition from some fellow Democrats seeking a new generation of leadership.
 The deal to win over holdouts put an expiration date on her tenure: she promised not to stay more than four years in the job".
 220 House Democrats voted for Pelosi as Speaker and 15 for someone else or no one.

 On February 4, 2020, at the conclusion of Trump's State of the Union address, Pelosi tore up her official copy of it.
 Her stated reason for doing so was "because it was a courteous thing to do considering the alternatives.
-It was a such a dirty speech."
+It was a such a dirty speech".
 Trump and other Republicans criticized her for this.

 In December 2021, Pelosi announced her candidacy for reelection to the House in 2022.
-In 2018, and again in 2020, she had agreed not to stay on as Speaker beyond January 2023, but otherwise avoided questions about her future.
+In 2018, and again in 2020, she had agreed not to stay on as speaker beyond January 2023, but otherwise avoided questions about her future.
 In 2022, Pelosi was reelected, but the Democratic Party lost the House majority.
 Ten days later, she announced that she would not seek a Democratic leadership post in the next Congress.

-On November 29, 2022, the Steering and Policy Committee of the House Democratic Caucus named Pelosi "Speaker Emerita".
-Her second speakership, and her participation in the House Democratic Party leadership, concluded on January 3, 2023, at the end of the 117th Congress.

 2018–2019 government shutdown

-At the start of the 116th Congress, Pelosi opposed Trump's attempts to use the 2018–2019 federal government shutdown (which she called a "hostage-taking" of civil servants) as leverage to build a substantial wall on the American border.
-She declined to allow Trump to give the State of the Union Address in the House of Representatives chamber while the shutdown was ongoing.
+At the start of the 116th Congress, Pelosi opposed Trump's attempts to use the 2018–2019 federal government shutdown (which she called a "hostage-taking" of civil servants) as leverage to build a substantial wall on the U.S.-Mexico border.
+She declined to allow Trump to give the State of the Union Address in the House chamber while the shutdown was ongoing.
 After several polls showed Trump's popularity sharply falling due to the shutdown, on January 25, 2019, Trump signed a stopgap bill to reopen the government without any concessions regarding a border wall for three weeks to allow negotiations on an appropriations bill.
-But he reiterated his demand for the border wall funding and said he would shut the government down again or declare a national emergency and use military funding to build the wall if Congress did not appropriate the funds by February 15.
+But he reiterated his demand for border wall funding and said he would shut the government down again or declare a national emergency and use military funding to build the wall if Congress did not appropriate the funds by February 15.

 On February 15, Trump declared a national emergency in order to bypass Congress, after being unsatisfied with a bipartisan bill that had passed the House and Senate the day before.